peartreegames/topiary/docs/syntax.md

 ## Multiple Files

 Multiple files can be joined together to create a single story using `include "[PATH]"`.
-All files are added into global scope, meaning you can't have the same variable names in both files.
+All files are added into the global scope, meaning you can't have the same variable names in multiple files.
+This is due to variables engine integration, which would not know how to distinguish between 'file1.variable' and 'file2.variable'.

 Currently circular dependencies are not allowed.